ethantkoenig/lotsoffiles2/content/kt/life.md

 * Depending on the context, "life" can be translated as "existence" or "person" or "soul" or "being" or "experience."
 * The term "live" could be translated by "dwell" or "reside" or "exist."
-* The expression "end of his life" could be translated as, "when he stopped living."
+* The expression "end of his life" could be translated as "when he stopped living."
-* The expression "spared their lives' could be translated as, "allowed them to live" or "did not kill them."
+* The expression "spared their lives' could be translated as "allowed them to live" or "did not kill them."
-* The expression "they risked their lives" could be translated as, "they put themselves in danger" or "they did something that could have killed them."
+* The expression "they risked their lives" could be translated as "they put themselves in danger" or "they did something that could have killed them."
 * When the Bible text talks about being alive spiritually, "life" could be translated as "spiritual life" or "eternal life," depending on the context.
-* The concept of "spiritual life" could also be translated as, "God making us alive in our spirits" or "new life by God's Spirit" or "being made alive in our inner self."
+* The concept of "spiritual life" could also be translated as "God making us alive in our spirits" or "new life by God's Spirit" or "being made alive in our inner self."
-* Depending on the context, the expression "give life" could also be translated as, "cause to live" or "give eternal life" or "cause to live eternally."
+* Depending on the context, the expression "give life" could also be translated as "cause to live" or "give eternal life" or "cause to live eternally."

 (See also: [death](../kt/death.md) **·** [eternity](../kt/eternity.md))